ElasticT3am/Neo4j_vs_Titan/README.md

 * Official drivers for JS, Java, .NET and Python (based Bolt)
 * Neo4j features the new Neo4j Browser, which provides web - based access to graph database (data graph virtualization).
 Plus Neo$j browser Sync (Cloud Service)
+* Neo4j architecture is designed for optimizing fast management, storage, and traversal of nodes and relationships.
+An operation known in the relational database world as a join, whose performance **degrades exponentially with the number of relationships**, is performed by Neo4j as navigation from one node to another, whose performance is linear.
+* Neo4j uses a replicated master-slave cluster setup.
+It can store hundreds of trillions of entities for the largest datasets imaginable while being sensitive to compact storage.
+Other features for production applications include hot-backups and extensive monitoring.
+* A graph records data in nodes and relationships.
+Both can have properties.
+This is sometimes referred to as the "Property Graph Model".

 # Evaluation